HarendraKumarSingh/audio-signal-classification/README.md

 output audio file: <b>robot_embedded_output.wav</b>
 Run the jupyter notebook file and pass input and output file name.
 The code will retun a robot voice embedded output file to the human input voice file.

-### Audio Signal Classification:
+## 2. Audio Signal Classification:
-#2.Execute the feature-extraction-train-and-inference.py
+Execute the feature-extraction-train-and-inference.py
 </br>
 Maintain a folder structure like below for Audio Signal Classification: